phdye/sqlparse-py3.2.5/docs/source/api.rst

 The :meth:`~sqlparse.format` function accepts the following keyword arguments.

 ``keyword_case``
   Changes how keywords are formatted.
-Allowed values are "upper", "lower" and "capitalize".
+Allowed values are "upper", "lower", "capitalize", and "preserve".

 ``identifier_case``
   Changes how identifiers are formatted.
-Allowed values are "upper", "lower", and "capitalize".
+Allowed values are "upper", "lower", "capitalize", and "preserve".

 ``strip_comments``
   If ``True`` comments are removed from the statements.